 characteristics, data quality investigation of the ERCOT synchrophasor network including transmission owners and baselining analysis.
 He is the lead for the DOE funded project, Phasor Simulator for Operator Training (PSOT) in coordination with ERCOT & SCE and is responsible for PSOT deployments at SCE and ERCOT as well as commercialization of PSOT.
 Prashant is a graduate of Illinois Institute of Technology, Chicago, IL with a Master's degree in power systems engineering.

-Heng (Kevin) Chen is a Sr. Power Systems Engineer and product manager of RTDMS and PhasorNXT synchrophasor applications.
+Heng (Kevin) Chen is a Sr. Power Systems Engineer.
 He has been engaged in research, design and implementation on applications of synchrophasor technology, and utilization of synchrophasor data for grid stability analysis and real-time wide area monitoring.
 Kevin has worked with large ISO's and utilities on use of synchrophasor applications in

 control centers for monitoring of phase angles, voltage sensitivities, oscillations and other power system applications.
 He represents EPG in many industry forums such as the North American SynchroPhasor Initiative (NASPI), WECC Joint Synchronized Information Subcommittee (JSIS), NERC Synchronized Measurement Subcommittee (SMS), and IEEE MetroLA Power and Energy Society Chapter.
 Kevin Chen is a licensed Professional Engineer in Electrical Engineering in the State of California.
 Kevin joined EPG after his completion of M.S.
 Electrical Engineering at University of Wisconsin-Madison with specialization in Power Systems.